Safely Working with Gas Discharge Lamps and

 white-ish green, light yellow, bright pink, light purple, or white.

-argon), whether with or without phosphors and/or colored glass.
-Well in
+whether with or without phosphors and/or colored glass.
+Well in the past,

-the past, various colors were obtained (generally at reduced efficiency)
+various colors were obtained (generally at reduced efficiency) by using

-length, smaller diameter tubing.
-Hydrogen in this case makes a
+smaller diameter tubing.
+Hydrogen in this case makes a lavender-hot-pink color.

-generally glows with a dim bluish gray color, along with the glass tubing
+which is expensive, generally glows with a dim bluish gray color, along with the

-giving a slight dim blue fluorescence from very short wave UV from the
+glass tubing giving a slight dim blue fluorescence from very short wave UV from

 For general information on neon signs and technology including a neon FAQ, see: